nxp-mcuxpresso/mcuxsdk-examples/demo_apps/lin_stack/master/readme.md

 every 500 us and master node uses the same timer to check for switch of the frame table scheduler every 5 ms, but the real period between frames may be larger than 5ms according to the configurations.

+- At startup, the master performs a LIN diagnostic READ_BY_IDENTIFIER exchange to identify the slave node.
+It queues the request via the transport layer (`ld_read_by_id`) and the Lin stack automatically injects the master-request frame (PID 0x3C) at normal-schedule-table boundaries using DIAG_INTERLEAVE_MODE.
+The master then waits for the slave-response frame (PID 0x3D).
+  If the exchange succeeds, the slave's supplier ID, function ID, and variant are printed to the console; if no response is received within the timeout the error status is logged and motor control starts regardless.
 - The master node is in NormalTable schedule table and it uses the LIN frame Motor1State_Cycl to receive data from slave node and send selection signal Motor1Selection command to slave node by Motor1Control.